schollz/supertonic/README.md

 - K3 toggles hit
 - E2 changes track (current is bright)
 - E3 changes position in track
+- hold K1 and turn E3 to erase a track

 this script automatically detects all midi keyboards and will start/stop based on midi start/stop events.